bomberstudios/coding-designer/app/views/documentation.md

 # Documentation

-**Remember:** this is a work in progress.

 ## What's under the hood

 My choice of languages when it comes to front-end code is pretty personal.
-For HTML, I like [Haml](http://haml.info) (in fact, I've never written a single line of HTML since I started using it), for CSS I love [Sass](http://sass-lang.com) (in its SCSS incarnation, paired with [Compass](http://compass-style.org)) and for JavaScript I use, well, good old JavaScript.
+For HTML, I like [Haml](http://haml.info) (in fact, I haven't written a single line of HTML since I started using it).
+For CSS I love [Sass](http://sass-lang.com) (in its SCSS incarnation, paired with [Compass](http://compass-style.org)) and for JavaScript I use, well, good old JavaScript.

 If I have to write long pieces of text (like this documentation) I use [Markdown](http://daringfireball.net/markdown).
 Actually, I think I use Markdown for pretty much anything, regardless of its length…